Tel: (01) 6459045

 The best thing is to speak with the doctor who is looking after your care (Consultant), and ask if Stereotactic Radiotherapy may be a suitable treatment option.

 Your Consultant can then refer you for discussion at our Cyberknife Multidisciplinary Team Meeting (MDT) here at the Hermitage Medical Clinic.

 At this meeting, a team of specialists (Radiation Oncology, Neurosurgery, Radiology, Physics and Radiation Therapy) discuss referred cases and determine suitability for treatment.
 If it is decided that you are suitable for treatment we will then take over your care.
 This meeting takes place monthly.

-For the MDT referral, we need a referral letter and copies of all your data regarding treatment and diagnosis etc and copies of recent MRIs or CTs.
+For the MDT referral, we need a referral letter from your Consultant and copies of all your data regarding treatment and diagnosis, along with copies of recent MRIs or CTs (image sets and reports).

 How much does it cost?

 Cyberknife treatment is covered by many insurance policies.
 We always seek prior approval from the insurance company prior to beginning any Cyberknife treatment plan.
 Patients can also self-pay for the treatment, and our finance team would advise and arrange for payment of treatment costs prior to proceeding with treatment.

 Ireland’s First CyberKnife Patient at the Hermitage Medical Clinic

 Laurenz Egan was diagnosed with an acoustic neuroma and underwent CyberKnife treatment at the Hermitage Medical Clinic.
 In this video he tells us about his CyberKnife journey.